Skip to main content

 int dtime = 10;

-int tol = 90; // Tolerance value for adjustment
+int tol = 90; // Tolerance — adjust for sensitivity

 if (abs(dvert) > tol) {